 At SCCS-Bengaluru, you are allotted 17 minutes for your talk.
-Of these 17 minutes, 15 minutes are allotted for your presentation, and 2 minutes are allotted for questions.
+In this 17 minutes, 15 minutes are allotted for your actual talk and 2 minutes are allotted for questions.

-Your talk should essentially have the same organisation as your abstract, that is:
+Your talk should basically have the same organisation as your abstract:

 Methods: What were the main research methods you used?

 Discussion: What are the interpretations of your results?
 What is the relevance of your results to conservation (if any)?